bctix/IX/README.md

 # IX

-IX doesn't have any of the music functionality yet, still working on that.

 IX is a classic music bot using [lavalink-client](https://github.com/tomato6966/lavalink-client)

 IX is not built with large-scaleability in mind.
 It was (and still is) built for a few friends that want music in their server.